New export legislation

 New website address for the Department of Agriculture, Water and the Environment

-We are merging our 3 main department websites to improve the user experience and make it easier to find our information in one location.
+We have merged our 3 main department websites to improve the user experience and make it easier to find our information in one location.

-From 18 October, all content from agriculture.gov.au and environment.gov.au websites will be moved into the new awe.gov.au website.
+From 18 October 2021, all content from agriculture.gov.au and environment.gov.au websites is on the new awe.gov.au website.

 Simplified redirects will be in place from the old websites to the new site.
 It is important that you update your bookmarks and get familiar with the new navigation and layout of awe.gov.au.